harp-tech/IBL-Behavior-Control/README.md

 ![DeviceFront](Pics/front.jpg)

+# Documentation

+Manuals can be found in the folder *Manuals*

 # Licensing

 The code, designs, documentation, and photos available in this repository is free: you can redistribute it and/or modify it under the terms of the used license.